JohnCallingham/ESP32_6TOTI_WiFi/README.md

 1. Provides TOTI functionality for six TOTIs.
 2. Allows the onboard LED to be configured to indicate various events.
-3. Allows for remote configuration and software updates.
+3. Allows for remote configuration and remote software updates.

 ## Detailed functionality